 However, sometimes I’m too busy or distracted to read, and I want to change that in the future, because just the mere act of reading brings me a deep sense of peace and calm.
 It’s almost like meditation for me.

 Furthermore, I’m keeping an open mind about audiobooks.
-This year, I renewed my Audible account in the hopes of listening to some classics that I’d be too intimidated to sit down and read.
+This year, I renewed my Audible account and scored some free audiobooks in the hopes of listening to some classics that I’d be too intimidated to sit down and read.

 I highly recommend Audible if you want to read more books in 2020.
 Listening to a great story is an ideal way to pass the morning commute.